How to Choose a Hybrid Bike? [Beginner’s Guide]

 Good hybrid bikes for medium to long-distance trips start above the $500 mark.
 But you can be sure you will have much more fun with it than with a cheap, low-quality bike.

 Also, don’t forget to set aside some money for bike accessories.
-For example, if your budget is $1000, I recommend buying a bike for around $800 and investing the rest into a bike helmet, cycling clothing, bottle, etc. Feel free to learn more about accessories to buy.
+For example, if your budget is $1000, I recommend buying a bike for around $800 and investing the rest in a bike helmet, cycling clothing, bottle, etc. Feel free to learn more about accessories to buy.

 Components